Approximately one-third of British with digestive issues say their symptoms flare up during the Christmas period

 The study indicates a trend towards dietary modification in January, with 26% of respondents planning to increase fruit and vegetable consumption, 25% intending to enhance physical activity, and 20% aiming to reduce sugar intake.

-These findings suggest that while festive celebrations often centre around food and drink, implementing measured dietary approaches may help maintain digestive health during the Christmas period.
+These findings suggest that whilst festive celebrations often centre around food and drink, implementing measured dietary approaches—potentially supported by evidence-based supplements like JUVIA—may help maintain digestive health during the Christmas period.